 It’s wise to be skeptical toward products that claim to be organic.
 People often believe the green labels without taking a closer look.
 When buying products for your lawn, look for the words “OMRI Listed ®.”
 When the Organic Materials Review Institute has thoroughly reviewed the outcome, products get that stamp and approve it for organic growing.
 Stick to products with that label.

 If you’re working alongside a lawn care company, make sure they’re transparent about the products they use, the duration of the treatments, and the quality of their products.
 If they’re not straightforward about it, that should raise a red flag.
-You should know what is being used on your lawn.

 If you currently use traditional lawn practices and would like to switch to organic, it will take time to see the full effects.
 Perhaps you’ve researched the process food goes through to be certified as organic.
 If so, you know it takes, on average, three years for pesticides in the area to break down and dissipate.